sammdu/cssu-purefacts-fall-2022-samm-du/README.md

 Out of the three, only "Hierarchical Clustering" and "Graph-Disconnect" are deemed acceptable, and only "Hierarchical Clustering" performs consistently across many N values.

 We will look at the three approaches in detail below.

+> If you would like to follow along with the analysis, please feel free to check out the [Jupyter Notebook](#22-jupyter-notebook), as it provides step-by-step computation.
+You can even tweak parameters if you download the notebook to your local computer.

 ## 3.1.
 General Approach